Quantifying Injection-Driven Interphase Mass Transfer within Porous Media via Time-Elapsed X-ray micro-Computed Tomography: Introduction

 \subsection{Background}

-Understanding the dynamics of interphase mass transfer as a function of bulk transport conditions is a key element in the management and control of a wide variety of engineered and natural processes, from resource extraction and component manufacturing to water treatment and pollution control \citep{ENVE_tranport, cussler2009diffusion, sep_process_king}.
-Interphase mass transfer and transport in porous media have particular importance in groundwater contamination and remediation \citep{Donaldson_1997, Miller_1990, Seagren_1999}, geologic green energy storage \citep{Crotogino_2017, Higgs_2023, MUHAMMED_2022}, and geologic carbon sequestration \citep{IPCC2022, NASEM2019_ch7, Zahasky_Krevor_2020}.
+Understanding the dynamics of interphase mass transfer as a function of bulk transport conditions is a key element in the management and control of a wide variety of engineered and natural processes, from resource extraction and component manufacturing to water treatment and pollution control \citep{ENVE_tranport, sep_process_king}.
+Characterizing interphase mass transfer and transport in porous media is particularly important for groundwater contamination and remediation \citep{Donaldson_1997, Miller_1990}, geologic energy storage \citep{Crotogino_2017, Higgs_2023}, and geologic carbon sequestration \citep{IPCC2022, Zahasky_Krevor_2020}.
 Extensive work has gone into developing empirical and analytical expressions to characterize mass transfer as a function of complex variables that describe system-scale and pore-scale phenomena.
 For multiphase fluid systems in 3-D geologic media, direct observation of \textit{in situ} variables and development is often obscured by the media and vessels in which they occur.
 X-ray micro-Computed Tomography (X-ray $\mu$CT) is a non-destructive imaging technique utilized to visualize optically obscured internal structures and dynamic processes in porous media \citep{Wildenschild2013_betti, Bultreys_2016}.
-Prior to the development of X-ray $\mu$CT for porous media, analyses were constrained to macroscopic, system-scale properties, and were not able to determine mass transfer coefficients without the ability to measure pore-scale properties such as interfacial area \citep{Powers_1992, Geistlinger_2005}.
+Prior to the development of X-ray $\mu$CT for porous media, analyses were constrained to macroscopic, system-scale properties and lacked the ability to measure pore-scale properties such as interfacial area \citep{Powers_1992, Geistlinger_2005}.
 Since then, much research has gone into processing $\mu$CT tomograms to provide accurate, spatially resolved data necessary to estimate mass transfer properties, while accounting for errors introduced by the pixelated nature of image capture and processing.
-Measurement of properties such as phase boundaries and cluster volumes, as well as interactions between the media, fluids, and gases, can be quantified \citep{Huang_2021, Schlüter_2014}.
-However, using $\mu$CT to evaluate time-dependent phenomena involves trade-offs between the time required to resolve the entire system and the quality of the resulting image.
+Properties such as phase boundaries and cluster volumes, as well as interactions among media, fluids, and gases, can be quantified \citep{Huang_2021, Schlüter_2014}.
+However, using $\mu$CT to evaluate time-dependent phenomena entails a trade-off between the time required to resolve the entire system and the quality of the resulting image.
 Quick scans of a large system will have a lower voxel resolution and potentially a higher incidence of artifacts and noise than slow scans of a small region of interest \citep{WILDENSCHILD_2002, Wildenschild2013_betti, Schlüter_2014}.
 Additionally, any analytical basis for quantifying the imaged system must also account for these limitations through models and/or assumptions, at the cost of what phenomena can be resolved.